MFJamil/smyld-java/apps/pe/README.md

 ## History

-The framework was originally designed to deal with Swing Components back in 2004, was successfully used with many applications which saved considerable time.
+The framework was originally designed to deal with Swing Components back in 2004, and it was successfully used with many applications which saved a considerable time.
+Unfortunately, it was not shared as an Open Source project at that time.
+Later on it was developed to coup with new technologies, like using Annotations instead of interfaces to interact with the business layer, being available on Maven Central Repository, re-structured to be easily used by other developers in a similar way as the case with Spring boot ..etc.

 ### Swing! are you serious? in 2019!
 Well you are right, many alternatives are available but do not forget some facts: